UoB-COMSM0166/2025-group-28/README.md

 User Story: Given I am a parent of a child who plays the game, I want to be able to use  prohibit objectionable content on the game, to stop my child being able to see nasty stuff.

- ## Siblings/pairs (Matt)
-User story
-As siblings/a couple/close friends
-We want to be able to play together on the same screen So that we can enjoy the game together while on the same device

-Acceptance
-Given we are living in the same house/flat
-When we want to play video games
-Then we would be able to play together

 User story
 As siblings/a couple/close friends